 1982-2000 Detroit Diesel V8

 Although it was never part of a standard setup in any civilian vehicle apart from the Hummer H1, Detroit Diesel V8 still managed to create a long lasting legacy.
 Sort of a sixth man in NBA terminology if you will, it was available as an option in numerous GM application over almost two whole decades.
-C/K pickups, K5 Blazer, Suburban, Tahoe and Chevy Van (later Express) all came with one.
+C/K pickups, K5 Blazer, Suburban, Tahoe and Chevrolet Van (later Express) all came with one.
 If you ended up ticking rather pricey diesel box in options list, that is.

 There were couple of displacements available: 379ci 6.2L and 395ci 6.5L.
 Former was offered until 1993 while latter succeeded it and lasted until Duramax line took over.
 Although they aren’t around in general population markets any more, Detroit Diesel V8’s are still being produced.
 At least 6.5L version is.
 They always served as motivational factors behind AM General’s HMMWV, and they still are today.
 If 190-horsepower and 380 lb-ft of torque diesel is good enough for the likes of Humvee, it’s good enough for us too.
 It’s one of the most reliable diesel engine configurations ever, and should be celebrated!

 1994-2003 Navistar International 7.3L Power Stroke